rspricigo/curso_dir/Readme.md

 #Curso git

-Este arquivo é para aprender os estagios do git no curso de git
+Este arquivo é para aprender os estagios do git no curso de git.

+Saiba mais no site do git.